simohn/Ride_on_Time_Homepage/README.md

 # Ride_on_Time_Homepage

-This is the Homepage for my Bachelor-Thesis.
+This is the Homepage of my Bachelor-Thesis.